culvertsoft/mgen/index_b_Basic_model.md

  * Class constants
  * Heterogenous containers (through polymorphism)

 For more information of what features are supported in the MGen IDL, see [our preliminary technical whitepaper](http://culvertsoft.se/docs/WhitePaper.pdf).

+Also have a look at [some of the test models for MGen we have over at github](https://github.com/culvertsoft/mgen/tree/master/mgen-compiler/src/test/resources).